Princess Amelia of the United Kingdom: Aftermath

 After Amelia's death, George Villiers, the King's bailiff, and younger brother of Thomas Villiers, 2nd Earl of Clarendon, attempted to blackmail the King and Queen with letters belonging to Amelia, after the disappearance of £280,000 in his control.
 Villiers was father of later diplomat and statesman George Villiers, 4th Earl of Clarendon.

 Her death is credited with contributing to the decline in her father's health which resulted in his insanity and the subsequent invocation of the Regency Act 1811.
 According to his physician, Dr. Willis, the king would later cry "in a wild, monotonous, delirious way, 'Oh Emily [Princess Amelia], why won't you save your father?
 I hate all the physicians..."
 Another of King George's delusions included the belief that a healthy Amelia was only staying in Hanover with a large family of her own, where she would "never grow older and always be well."

 Amelia has been described as a beautiful girl with ruby lips and auburn hair.
 Reportedly she was the "most turbulent and tempestuous of all the Princesses".
 However, she is also said to have been amiable, spirited, unselfish and intelligent.
 These qualities led her sister-in-law Princess Caroline, who was known to despise her in-laws, to call Amelia the "most amiable of the bunch".
 Amelia was a favourite of both the Prince of Wales and the Duke of Sussex, who called her a "lovely creature".
 Amelia adored the former and once told him that she had always loved him better than her other brothers.
 He for his part loved her perhaps more than he did his other sisters (with the possible exception of Princess Mary) and was devastated when she died.
 So deeply affected was he by her death that after her funeral, he could never again sleep in a room that was not lit by several wax candles.
 He also burst into tears at the mention of her name more than three years after her demise.

+Ameliasburgh, Ontario, is named after Princess Amelia.